Boltovnya/hylia/src/posts/approaching-the-singularity-ctf-writeup.md

 CAPTCHA's purpose is to tell Humans and Computers apart.
 There are a number of great reasons why you should do this, but mainly it's there to prevent Botting - the running of tasks in a repeated manner by a computer, sometimes maliciously.

 You, the ~~test subject~~ reader, have undoubtedly come across CAPTCHAs in one way or another.
 If you're signing up to a new website, using Google over a company VPN, or have simply visited a web page one too many times.

+CAPTCHAs are specifically designed to be unreadable by OCR (Optical Character Recognition) tools, meaning that Computers should not be able to read them.
+They make use of warped characters on low-contrast backgrounds, sometimes with arbitrary shapes around to make this task even more difficult.
+Upon completion of a CAPTCHA, the web application knows with some degree of confidence that the user attempting to access it is in fact a human.

+Except that's not so true nowadays.

+# Part 2 - Neural Networks